-The responsibilities of the Board-Level Remuneration Committee of Goldman Sachs Asia Bank Limited (the "Remuneration Committee") include:
+The responsibilities of the Remuneration Committee include:

-- Assisting the Board in discharging its responsibility in relation to the Company's remuneration systems - Making recommendations in respect of remuneration policy and practices to the Board to ensure that the Board's judgment and decisions relating to remuneration arrangements are taken independently of management and in the best interests of the Company
+- Assisting the Board in discharging its responsibility in relation to the Company's remuneration systems. - Making recommendations in respect of remuneration policy and practices to the Board to ensure that the Board's judgment and decisions relating to remuneration arrangements are taken independently of management and in the best interests of the Company.

-(b) Remuneration Governance (continued)
+(b) Remuneration governance (continued)